Popularity: Very high

 Attention: Turtles, Kitesurfers

 Watch out for the buoys in the water.
-Plus, the cape at the end of the bay is rocky.
+Also, the cape at the end of the bay is rocky.
 Last but not least, the water's often full of swimmers despite the wind.
-Hence caution and some experience are required.
-Too crowed in August with kite surf and windsurf and lot of beginners practicing close to the beach.
+Too crowed in August with windsurf and kitesurf and lot of beginners practicing close to the beach.
 It is best to enter the water from the north side of the beach and ride upwind.

 Bathers Period: July, August